Stephen Lambert (media executive)

-Stephen Lambert (born 22 March 1959) is an English television producer and executive who works in Britain and America.
-He launched the TV formats Wife Swap, Faking It, The Secret Millionaire, Undercover Boss and Gogglebox.

-He is the chief executive of Studio Lambert, one of All3Media's production companies.
-He is also chairman of Seven Stories, a scripted production company launched in 2015 and backed by All3Media.
+Stephen Lambert OBE (born 22 March 1959) is an English television producer and executive who works in Britain and America.
+He is the chief executive of Studio Lambert, one of All3Media's production companies, which produces Gogglebox, Undercover Boss, Squid Game: The Challenge, Race Across the World, The Circle and The Traitors.
+It also produces scripted series including Three Girls, The Nest and Boarders.

-His programmes have won dozens of awards including BAFTA awards, the Rose D'Or of Montreux and both Primetime and International Emmys.

-In 2016 he was made a fellow of the Royal Television Society.

-Education
+In Lambert's previous job at the independent production company RDF, he was responsible for global unscripted hits such as Wife Swap, Faking It and The Secret Millionaire.

+Early life

-Born in London, Lambert was educated at Thames Valley Grammar School and the University of East Anglia graduating with a first in Politics and Philosophy.
-He studied as a post-graduate student at Nuffield College, Oxford where he wrote a book on the history of British broadcasting policy published by the British Film Institute called Channel 4: Television with a Difference? which coincided with the launch of Britain's fourth terrestrial channel in November 1982.
+Born in London, Lambert was educated at Thames Valley Grammar School and the University of East Anglia, graduating with a first in politics and philosophy.
+He studied as a post-graduate student at Nuffield College, Oxford, where he wrote a book on the history of British broadcasting policy published by the British Film Institute called Channel 4: Television with a Difference? which coincided with the launch of Britain's fourth terrestrial channel in November 1982.